AxelElg/ttrp-server/README.md

 This repo represent the server side of a tabletop roleplaying charhachter creation service for dungeons and dragons 5th edition.
-It's also worth knowing that this aplication utilices the open "dnd5eapi" API. you can look up the repo fro it here: https://github.com/5e-bits/5e-srd-api
+It's also worth knowing that this aplication utilices the open "dnd5eapi" API. you can learn more about the API here: https://github.com/5e-bits/5e-srd-api

-to get it up and running do the do the following steps after cloning it from github.

-## create a .env file

-in the root of the directory create a .env file like this:
+## local setup

+before getting the application upp and running you must first do a few things after cloning this repository. first, create a .env file in the root of this application. the .env file should contain the following things:

 > MYSQL_HOST=127.0.0.1
 > MYSQL_PORT=3306